 Mesmerized is the title of the English translation of German author Alissa Walser’s first novel, Am Anfang war die Nacht Musik.
 Why did we change the title, rather than translating it straight as something like In the Beginning the Night Music?
 Well, it’s a bit more catchy.
 And also, the word “Mesmerized” is derived from the real life protagonist of the novel.
 Don’t worry though — we did ask the author first!

-And yet, in Mesmerized, Alissa Walser plays with the tantalising prospect that there was something to them (but not in a sci-fi way).
+And yet, in Mesmerized, Alissa Walser plays with custom essay writing the tantalising prospect that there was something to them (but not in a sci-fi way).
 At the beginning of the novel, Mesmer runs his own private hospital in Vienna, where he practises his theories on a wide range of variously deranged patients.
-He has enemies everywhere: fellow scientists, doctors and physicians are afraid that his methods may bring him to prominence, and hide their fear through ridicule and scorn.
+He has enemies everywhere: fellow scientists, doctors and physicians spy on a phone without having access to it are afraid that his methods may bring him to prominence, and hide their fear through ridicule and scorn.

 Mesmerized is available in hardback at £14.99